Crown0fThornes/discordbot/README.md

-# discordbot
+# "Greg"
 Custom Discord Bot

-greg3.py handles the client, command_handler.py relays information from events in a server to commands_3.py which has all of the code for each command.
-Finally, custom_types defines data types necessary for the bot to function and id_bundle provides server ids
+commands.py consists of the commands, uncontested commands, and loops for the Greg discord bot.
+The handler scripts, which interpret user and server actions and pass them off to the correct command (if necessary), and other supporting-role files are ommitted here.